HluthWigg/docker-paheko/README.md

 ### Plugins

-(Thanks @gromain) I have put all available plugins as of July 3rd, 2022 in the docker image.
+(Thanks @gromain) All available plugins as of July 3rd, 2022 in the docker image.
 You can install more plugins as explained [here](https://fossil.kd2.org/garradin-plugins/index).
 You need to download the `.tar.gz` in the directory `/var/www/garradin/data/plugins` and then connect to garradin (*localhost:80*) > *Configuration* > *Plugins* and then tick and install desired plugins.
 **DomPDF** requires **php-zip**.